Tschonti/pontozo/README.md

 PORT=3001
 ```

-Then start the Azure Storage Emulator.
-Make sure that the Azure SQL or MSSQL database and Redis is also running.
+Then start the Azurite Storage Emulator.
+You can do this in VS Code by pressing F1 and selecting the `Azurite: Start` task.

 Next, install the dependencies: